brekkylab/ailoy-docs/docs/tutorial/using-tools.md

 ## Building an Agent with Tool Support

 Now, let's see how to make an agent tool-aware in Ailoy.
-In this example, we’ll use the [Frankfurters API](https://frankfurter.dev/) to add real-time exchange rate lookup functionality.
+In this example, we’ll use the [Frankfurter API](https://frankfurter.dev/) to add real-time exchange rate lookup functionality.

 The first step is to define a tool.